graeme/graeme.github.io/cv.md

 **BA with 2:1 Honours in Music**

 ### Other Interests
-Playing guitar, listening to music, music production, turntablism, reading about politics, cycling, swimming, wakeboarding, snowboarding.
+Singing, playing guitar & violin, listening to music, music production, DJing, reading about politics, cycling, wakeboarding, snowboarding.

 **References and more detailed employment history available on request**